Daily High to Daily Low: Is It Safe to Buy Ideanomics Inc. (IDEX)?

 Many brokerage firms have already submitted their reports for IDEX stocks, with ROTH Capital repeating the rating for IDEX by listing it as a “Buy.”
 The predicted price for IDEX in the upcoming period, according to ROTH Capital is $7 based on the research report published on April 14th of the current year 2021.

-Volatility was left at 8.11%, however, over the last 30 days, the volatility rate increased by 8.97%, as shares surge +0.35% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.25% lower at present.
+Volatility was left at 7.07%, however, over the last 30 days, the volatility rate increased by 5.58%, as shares surge +0.18% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.01% upper at present.

 Stock Fundamentals for IDEX